Get insider access

 VRR + Local Dimming No Local Dimming

-The Sony A80K supports variable refresh rate technology to reduce screen tearing.
-HDMI Forum VRR and G-SYNC compatibility work over the entire refresh rate range, and it supports Low Framerate Compensation to continue working with low frame rates.
-Sadly, the lack of FreeSync support is disappointing if you have a PC with an older AMD graphics card.
+The TV supports variable refresh rate technology to reduce screen tearing.
+HDMI Forum VRR and G-SYNC compatibility work over the entire refresh rate range, and it supports Low Framerate Compensation (LFC) with compatible sources to enable nearly-tear free gaming with very low frame rates.
+Sadly, the lack of FreeSync support is disappointing if you have a PC with an AMD graphics card.

 VRR works with 1440p @ 60Hz signals, but the TV is upscaling 1440p to 4k, so it isn't a real 1440p signal, which is why we left the 1440p VRR range as Unknown.